edirie/password_generator/README.md

 # password_generator

+Here is my password generator that I created that will deploy a varierty of characters required within the criteria.

 Create an application that generates a random password based on user-selected criteria.
 The app runs in the browser and features dynamically updated HTML and CSS powered by your JavaScript code.
 It has a clean and polished user interface and is responsive, which ensures that it adapts to multiple screen sizes.

 If you are unfamiliar with special characters, take a look at some [examples of special characters on the OWASP Foundation website](https://www.owasp.org/index.php/Password_special_characters).